We are now accepting applications to the 2021 Sewanee Writers' Conference.

 Fellowships - Conference covers tuition, room, and board

 If admitted to the Conference, contributors and scholars secure their places by sending deposits of $300 by May 15.
 The balance of the fee is due in Sewanee by May 30.
 All participants, including fellows, are responsible for their own travel costs.

 The Conference offers a limited number of fellowships and scholarships on a competitive basis.
 Award applicants who would like to be considered for a contributor position should they not receive an award must submit a separate contributor application in addition to the award application.

 Fellowship (Walter E. Dakin, Father William Ralston, or John N. Wall) applicants in poetry and fiction should have a book published by an academic or commercial publisher.
 Self-published titles are not considered eligible.
 Novellas and chapbooks are eligible for scholarship applications, but not for fellowships.
 We will accept fellowship applicants with books in press, but only if the book is in publication by the time of the Conference.

-Scholarship (Tennessee Williams, Stanley Elkin, Claudia Emerson, Horton Foote, Barry Hannah, Anthony Hecht, John Hollander, Donald Justice, Romulus Linney, Howard Nemerov, Mark Strand, Peter Taylor, Mona Van Duyn, Georges and Anne Borchardt, or Susannah McCorkle) applicants in poetry and fiction should have a number of genre-specific publications.
+Scholarship (Tennessee Williams, Stanley Elkin, Claudia Emerson, Horton Foote, Barry Hannah, Anthony Hecht, John Hollander, Donald Justice, Romulus Linney, Howard Nemerov, Mark Strand, Peter Taylor, Mona Van Duyn, Mary Willard, Georges and Anne Borchardt, or Susannah McCorkle) applicants in poetry and fiction should have a number of genre-specific publications.